Overview Workflows Evidence Requirements Common Findings Compliance Roadmap Integrations Roadmap Features

 COMPLIANCE

-Demonstrating adherence to external standards (SOC 2, CMMC 2.0, ISO 27001, FedRAMP) and internal policies.
+Demonstrating adherence to external standards (SOC 2, CMMC 2.0, ISO 27001, NIST CSF, PIPEDA) and internal policies.
 Produces audit-ready evidence packages for auditors and clients.

 WHAT THIS TOOL DOES

-DARKNX GRC gives you two parallel tracks.
+DARKNX GRC operates across two parallel tracks.
 Projects audits individual data center assets against external frameworks — generating scorecards, findings, and exportable reports for client due diligence.
-DARKNX manages your own organisation's internal controls, policies, and people across ISO 27001, NIST CSF, CIS v8, PIPEDA, and more.
-Together they give DARKNX a single pane of glass across both deal-side and internal compliance posture.
+DARKNX manages the organisation's own internal controls, policies, and people across SOC 2, NIST CSF, ISO 27001, CMMC 2.0, CIS v8, PIPEDA, and Federal standards.
+Together they provide a single pane of glass across both deal-side and internal compliance posture.
+Active integrations connect to the Enterprise System pipeline and Google Workspace for people sync.

 DATA CENTER PROJECT AUDIT